Home > Company History

 The economic climate had been changing throughout the 1970's.
 By the beginning of the 1980's, the country was in the midst of a deepening recession.
 Interest rates were skyrocketing and a recently acquired photofinishing company was performing poorly.
 Henry's went into receivership on November 15, 1982.

 Within a year, we refocused on what Henry's does best: selling cameras!
 The 1980's brought some of the biggest advances in the industry and we were at the forefront, introducing many of these breakthroughs to our customers.
 This was the era of autofocus: the public was starting to feel excited about photography again, and we were there to meet their needs.

 With growing demand for expert photographic advice and superior selection of equipment, Henry's opened a second location - in Thornhill - in 1992.
 We expanded into Oshawa and Mississauga in 1997.
 The digital era was now upon us, and it was time to rethink modern photography.
 As 'Canada's Greatest Camera Store', Henry's initiated some of the greatest interest in this new digital age, and by the early 2000's we were the industry leaders in offering customers the greatest selection of digital cameras in Canada.

-Henry's now operates twenty-seven locations in Ontario, Manitoba, Nova Scotia and British Columbia.
+Henry's now operates twenty-two locations in Ontario, Manitoba, Nova Scotia, British Columbia, and Quebec.
 As we continue to expand, so do our services.
 With a wide range of services, Henry's will always be on the cutting edge of photographic retail innovation.
 We look forward to, and are very grateful for, the continued support of our clients.
 Thanks from all of us at Henry's for helping us achieve this landmark anniversary.
 Harry would be proud!